DETECTIVE BUREAU 2-3: GO TO HELL BASTARDS! (1963)

 Guns don’t argue.

 Shishido was already an established action star by 1963, thanks in part to cheek-augmentation surgery that altered his features for a fuller, more rounded look.
 In addition to his striking appearance, Shishido was versatile enough to play out-and-out villains as well as enjoyably tarnished heroes.
-Like Suzuki, he was frustrated with routine scripts and always tried to inject something extra into his performances, which made him the perfect leading man for the iconic director.
+Like Suzuki, he was frustrated with routine scripts, and always tried to inject something extra into his performances.
+This made him the perfect leading man for the iconic director.
 He plays Tajima with confident swagger, taking obvious enjoyment in posing as a yakuza while playing both ends against the middle.
-Shishido shows his hipster side, too, especially in a nightclub scene where his ex-girlfriend is the featured attraction.
+Shishido shows his hipster side, too, particularly in a nightclub scene where his ex-girlfriend is the featured attraction.
 Fearing that she might recognize him and blow his cover, he jumps onstage and joins her in an extended song-and-dance number, singing lyrics that shatter the fourth wall to comment sardonically on the situation.
-Despite its absurdity, it’s one of the coolest moments in the film.
-The remaining actors provide competent support, but the film is thoroughly dominated by Shishido’s manic energy and cynical cool.
+It’s absurd and astonishing, and one of the coolest moments in the film.
+The remaining actors provide competent support, but the film is thoroughly dominated by Shishido’s manic energy and cynical charisma.
 Coupled with Suzuki’s supercharged aesthetic, it all adds up to 88 minutes of combustible, eye-popping fun.

 • Another dynamic shootout takes place in a scrapyard where Hatano’s men attempt to kill the now-exposed Tajima and the suddenly expendable Manabe.
 The skirmish gains added drama from its nocturnal setting and Suzuki’s unfailingly inventive camera setups.
 While not quite in the John Woo bullet ballet class, it’s miles ahead of most other crime films made in 1963.
 And the hot lead-cold steel showdown that concludes the film is a glorious example of the director’s super-heated, over-the-top action aesthetic.